-Unlike English, you use the definite article le with days of the week + the term weekend in the following 3 cases.
+Unlike English, the definite article le is used with days of the week + the term weekend in the following 3 cases.

 Learn how to use the French definite article "le" with days of the week